Serga Chapel: General information

-Serga tsässon is situated in the middle of the Serga village.
-The vicinity of the tsässon is used as a village square and has a swing, a flag post and some benches.
-Serga tsässon is dedicated to Saint Anastasia and the feast for this tsässon is on the 11 November (Nahtsipäev) (29 October according to Julian calendar).
-Tsässon is still used today.
+Serga Chapel is situated in the middle of the Serga village.
+The vicinity of the chapel is used as a village square and has a swing, a flag post and some benches.
+Serga Chapel is dedicated to Saint Anastasia and the feast for this chapel is on the 11 November (Nahtsipäev) (29 October according to Julian calendar).
+The chapel is still used today.
 According to the data based on dendrochronological research, the probable time of building is 1784 (Läänelaid et al 2005).
 The building is not state-protected.
 It is in good condition.
-The tsässon got hit by a shrapnel shell during a battle in the War of Independence that shifted it off the stone foundation.
+The chapel was hit by a shrapnel shell during a battle in the War of Independence that shifted it off the stone foundation.
 Splinters and the damage they did can be seen today in the east and north wall of the building.
-During Nahtsipäev (11 November) in 2007, father Rafael re-inaugurated Serga tsässon after a thorough renovation.
+During Nahtsipäev (11 November) in 2007, father Rafael re-inaugurated Serga Chapel after a thorough renovation.
 Local builders Ain Raal and Väino Järv replaced the lower beams, the floors, the ceilings and installed a new aspen shingle roof during the renovation.
-Serga tsässon was near to a new Taeluva church; therefore, the communication between the villagers and popes was frequent.
-Tsässon was actively used during Soviet times (Sillaots 2001).
+Serga Chapel was near to the new Taeluva Church; therefore, the communication between the villagers and popes was frequent.
+The chapel was actively used during Soviet times (Sillaots 2001).